caronc/ultrasync/README.md

   The debug content gets written to a directory (residing in the same folder you ran this command from) in the form of: `YYYYmmddHHMMSS.ultrasync-dump`.

 # Disclaimer
 This software was created by reverse engineering my own personal security system.
-All of this code was generated through trial and error since there is no documentation that I could find that explains the registers or alterative programs on the internet I could reference.
-If you can help out by filling in some of the blanks throughout the code base, it would be greatly appreciative of it!
+All of this code was generated through trial and error since there is no documentation that I could find that explains the registers.
+If you can help out by filling in some of the blanks throughout the code base, I would be greatly appreciative of it!
 Alternatively [buying me a coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MHANV39UZNQ5E) greatly inspires me to continue improving the application.

-Alternatively, please feel free to file bugs and use this at your sole discretion as I have no control over how your own security system might have been set up.
+Otherwise, please feel free to file bugs and use this at your sole discretion as I have no control over how your own security system might have been set up.
 But what has been written here *should* work for all owners.